 TwinSpires features a huge variety of US and international tracks so you can watch horse racing almost 24/7.
 Even better, you can select your favorite track to see all of its upcoming races.
 There’s no difference between the in-person bets you can place at TwinSpires’ associated physical tracks and the online app.

 It also provides a welcome bonus for new bettors.
 If you sign up for an account and wager at least $500 within 30 days, you’ll get $100 in free site credit.
 While this bonus isn’t the largest around, it’s notable because it doesn’t come with strings attached like most other welcome bonuses.

 Is Horse Race Betting Legal In California?

 California has long been the West Coast horse racing capital and an indirect rival to East Coast horse racing tracks.
 The state’s horse race betting history began in 1933 when state legislation legalized pari-mutuel wagering.
 The San Joaquin Fair in Stockton opened its tracks to wagering in August of that year.

 Notably, horse racing tracks existed before legalization.
 The state has a long history of horse race betting that existed “off the books”.

-Soon after broad legalization, other California fairs began offering legal wagers at their race tracks.
-Ever since 1933, horse racing has been allowed and enjoyed by California residents, except for during World War II.
-During that time, the tracks were used for military production.
+After legalization, many California fairs began offering legal wagers at their race tracks.
+Since 1933 and with the exception of World War II, horse racing has been allowed and enjoyed by California residents.
+During World War II, the tracks were used for military production.